kitschmaster/rubyongo/README.md

 ### Developing a site

-Start the panel app (Sinatra):
+Start the Panel UI + backend app (Sinatra):

     $ rog s

 Visit `localhost:9393` to see the panel, edit content...

 Start the static site server (Hugo):